Pennebaker/grunt-init-grav/README.md

 This is a grunt init template for Craft projects.
 It automates the following:

-* Downloads and installs Craft as a dependency
+* Downloads and installs Grav as a dependency
 * Compiles SASS and Blesses it
 * Concatenates and minifies all vendor JS
 * Minifies main.js